 Average MPG: 67.2

 Most Citroen C3 Aircross customers will opt for the fine 1.2-litre petrol engine, but don’t rule out the 109bhp 1.5-litre turbodiesel motor if you cover plenty of miles.
-With an average fuel consumption of 67.2mpg and 123g/km CO2 emissions, it’s very frugal.
+It’s ULEZ-compliant and, with average fuel consumption of 67.2mpg and 123g/km CO2 emissions, it’s very frugal.

 Citroen C3 Aircross Review